adriancalavie/CarDealership/README.md

 # SAMURAI

-This is an car dealership app made in Django.
+This is a car dealership app made in Django.
 ## Tech Stack
 * Python(Django) 🐍
 * allauth 🔑